 Attention Span

 Difficulty concentrating and decreased attention span are common complaints in Lyme disease.
 What is unique about attention in Lyme disease is the brain is “flooded” with input, whereas in attention deficit disorder (ADD), the attention is “distracted.”
-Sensory overload also occurs in Lyme disease and manifests as hypersensitivity to light and sound.
+Sensory overload also occurs in Lyme disease, manifesting as hypersensitivity to light and sound.

 Memory and Retrieval

-Patients with Lyme disease experienced the most significant decline in working memory and recent memory, whereas long-term memory was not affected as much post-infection.
-Following infection with Lyme disease, patients also struggled more with retrieving information such as names and words.
+Patients with Lyme disease experienced the most significant declines in working memory and recent memory, whereas long-term memory was less affected post-infection.
+Following infection with Lyme disease, patients also struggled more with retrieving information, such as names and words.

 Processing Impairment

-Processing issues are like dyslexia, where letters are reversed, spelling errors occur, and word substitution errors arise.
+Processing issues are like dyslexia, in which letters are reversed, spelling errors occur, and word substitutions arise.

 Executive Function